-The first written mention of the spring is from a 19th-century book written by a man for whom some believe the spring was named, Jacob de Cordova.
-He was one of the first land agents, or as it’s called today, a real-estate agent, in this part of Texas.
+The first written mention of the spring is from a 19th-century book written by a man after whom some believe the spring was named, Jacob de Cordova.
+He was one of the first land agents or a real estate agent as it’s called today, in this part of Texas.

 “The well is perfectly round, looks as if it was cut out of the solid rock by a skillful artist, and the water is so clear that even at that great depth you can, with the naked eye, discern a small an object as a pin,” de Cordova wrote, possibly — some say — to sway settlers to move in the vicinity of the well where the agent owned land.

 Others believe the artesian spring gets its name from a biblical story in which Jacob, one of the patriarchs of the Israelites, dug a well that never ran dry.
 The well’s constant flow is a result of the pressure exerted by the water in the aquifer, which pushes the water to the surface.

 In the first half of the 20th century, its waters gushed like a fountain.
 It was actually very difficult to dive in the spring because of all the water that was going up, but since then, the waters have been a lot calmer attracting many people and wildlife for a dip.

 Most people choose to lounge around on the lip of the well to relax in the cold, crystal-clear water but some leap into the well from nearby outcroppings into the slim opening of the water.
 Then there are the daredevils who free-dive into the well sometimes as deep as 100 feet, maneuvering the thin openings into the underwater cave.
 But only specialized divers are allowed to explore the underground chambers of the spring.
 Diving all the way to the end of the principle passage is a five-hour SCUBA ride and can be extremely difficult, something which the Jacob’s Well Exploration Project calls a “challenging, unforgiving environment.”
 Only licensed SCUBA divers are allowed to explore these passages.